The Credit Score Required For A Personal Loan

-As a result, the credit score for a personal loan isn’t common knowledge.
-Personal loans are flexible financial tools helpful to many borrowers.
-But, understanding credit requirements is essential for obtaining one.
+Personal loans are flexible financial tools that are helpful to many borrowers.
+But understanding credit requirements is essential for obtaining one.

 A personal loan is money you borrow from a lender for just about any purpose.
 Whether you want to pay down high-interest debt or renovate your home, a personal loan can finance your needs.

-Personal loans can be secured or unsecured.
-Borrowers provide collateral for secured loans and reduce the risk for lenders.
+These loans can be secured or unsecured.
+Borrowers provide collateral for secured loans, reducing the risk for lenders.
 Additionally, lenders may require collateral if your credit score is low.
+Unsecured loans have no collateral and rely solely on the borrower’s ability to repay the loan.
+Borrowers with excellent credit histories can access unsecured loans.
+Whether secured or unsecured, personal loans have a minimum credit score required.

 What Credit Score Is Needed For A Personal Loan?

-Most lenders require a minimum credit score of 640 – 650.
-However, some borrowers may be able to qualify for a higher interest rate personal loan with a lower score.
-To get a better interest rate, you’ll probably need a FICO® Score of 670 or higher.
+Most lenders require a minimum credit score between 640 and 650.
+However, some borrowers may be able to qualify for a higher-interest-rate personal loan if they have a lower score.
+To get a better interest rate, you’ll probably need a FICO Score of 670 or higher.

-But regardless of your relationships with lenders, your credit score falls into a range that can help you procure a personal loan or get a lower interest rate.
-Use the table below to see how your credit score can help you obtain a personal loan:
+Your credit score may fall into a range that can help you procure a personal loan or get a lower interest rate.
+Use the table below to see how your credit score can help you obtain a personal loan.

 Personal Loan Credit Score Requirements